akashrajputtt/delta-demo/README.md

 # delta-demo
-This is demo of Git and Github
+This is demo of Git and Github.